dtcenter/ufs-case-studies/docs/source/2019Barry.rst

       Hovmöller diagram of wind speed and 850 hPa and the radius of maximum wind (RMW, white line) after landfall

-    * The low-level wind speed in GFS model is smaller than GFS_ANL
+    * The low-level wind speed in UFS weather model is smaller than GFS_ANL.
     * The MRW_GFSv16beta has the largest inner core size.
-MRW_GFS15p2 has similar inner core sizes and GFS_ANL
+MRW_GFS15p2 has similar inner core sizes and GFS_ANL.
-    * Hurricane intensity attenuates faster in the model compared with Best Track after landfall
+    * Hurricane intensity attenuates faster in the model compared with Best Track after landfall.